Fields throws 4 TDs, S Carolina State wins Celebration Bowl

+ATLANTA (AP) — Deion Sanders and his Jackson State Tigers were riding high entering the Celebration Bowl.
+There was not much to celebrate afterward.

-ATLANTA (AP) — Cory Fields threw for four touchdowns, three to Shaquan Davis, to lead South Carolina State to a stunning 31-10 victory over Jackson State in the Celebration Bowl on Saturday in a game considered to be the national championship of historically Black colleges and universities.
+Cory Fields Jr. threw for four touchdowns, three to Shaquan Davis, and South Carolina State stunned Jackson State 31-10 on Saturday in a game considered to be the national championship of historically Black colleges and universities.

-Davis, a native of Summerville, South Carolina, delivered a celebratory dance in the end zone that was a perfect imitation of those Deion Sanders performed many times after he made big plays as a defensive back with the Atlanta Falcons from 1989-93.
+Davis, a native of Summerville, South Carolina, delivered a celebratory dance — complete with high-stepping — in the end zone that was a perfect imitation of those Deion Sanders performed many times after he made big plays as a defensive back with the Atlanta Falcons from 1989-93.

 The Bulldogs took a 10-7 lead on Gavyn Zimmerman’s 26-yard field goal shortly before halftime and pulled away in the second half.

+Fields and Davis hooked up twice for 16-yard scores, once early in the third that stretched the lead to 17-7 and again in the fourth to cap a 93-yard drive that took 6:18 off the clock.
+Fields also hit Richard Bailey for a 15-yard TD in the third.

-Sanders had a pass tipped at the line of scrimmage early in the third quarter, resulting in an interception that gave South Carolina State first-and-goal on the 10-yard line.
-South Carolina State later cashed in after interceptions by defensive back Kendall Moultrie and linebacker Aaron Smith.
+Shedeur Sanders had a pass tipped at the line of scrimmage early in the third quarter, resulting in an interception by Kendall Moultrie that gave South Carolina State first-and-goal on the 16-yard line.
+South Carolina State later scored again after an interception by linebacker Aaron Smith.

-Fields also hit wide receiver Richard Bailey for a touchdown in the third quarter.

-The Bulldogs were led defensively by BJ Davis, who had nine tackles, and Godbolt, who had five tackles, three quarterback hurries, one pass breakup and 1.5 tackles for lost yardage.
+BJ Davis had nine tackles and Godbolt had five tackles, three quarterback hurries, one pass breakup and 1.5 tackles for lost yardage for the Bulldogs.

 More AP college football: https://apnews.com/hub/college-football and https://twitter.com/AP_Top25 Sign up for the AP’s college football newsletter: https://apnews.com/cfbtop25